-- 1. From the navigation area, select View/Modify Shared Memory Pool under Partition Management.
-The Memory tab of the View/Modify System Properties page is displayed. - 2.
+- 1. From the navigation area, select View/Modify Shared Memory Pool under Partition Management. - 2.
 Expand Paging Space Devices Advanced. - 3.
 To add a paging space device, complete these steps: - a.
 Click Add.
 A table appears that lists the available logical volumes and physical volumes on the managed system. - b.
 Select the logical or physical volume that you want to act as a paging space device, and click OK.
-The device that you selected appears in the Paging Spaces table. - 4.
+The device that you selected is shown in the Paging Spaces table. - 4.
 To remove a paging space device, complete these steps: - a.
 Select the paging space device that you want to remove, and click Remove. - b.
 Click OK to confirm the removal.